Lions and Man eaters

-On 12 December 1898 Col. Petersen used bait and killed one of the lions at night, he tracked the other lions and killed it two weeks later.
+On 12 December 1898 Col. Petersen used bait and killed one of the lions at night using his gun, he tracked the other lion and killed it two weeks later.

 A total of 135 Indians had been killed by the two lions.

-Later it was discovered that the lions used to take the victims one and a half meters to the cave near the Tsavo river.
+Later it was discovered that the lions used to take the victims to a cave one and a half meters from the railway construction site

 On your way to Man eaters from Voi along the Mombasa – Nairobi highway, you will see very many baboons in a place called Manyani (baboon).

 Also, you will see very many zebras browsing along the Mombasa – Nairobi highway

 The houses which Col Petersen had been living are there, Many people all over the world go to see for themselves the historic site in Tsavo West National Park.

 Visiting this park, you will be accompanied by a warden from the Kenya wildlife service.